Simon-Cheek/startup/README.md

 - **Javascript Support for Web Socketing**: Success!
 Friend addition pop ups appear every ~15 seconds on every screen
 - **Javascript Support for App Interaction Logic**: Success!
 (Almost) full CRUD functionality for friends and goal data.
 Update (U) coming soon!
 - **Note**: Future features to be added are goal due dates displaying with the goal as well as update functionality for goals

+### Service Deliverable:

+- **Create an HTTP Service Using Node.JS and Express**: Success!
+Npm package and express installed and utilized!
+- **Frontend served through static middleware**: Success!
+Used static services to serve files in public directory.
+- **Frontend calls 3rd party Endpoints**: The third party API that I used is on the BACKEND (Index.js) for security reasons.
+I use an API key to access.
+The 3rd Party API provides stock prices for FAANG Companies (on the Front/Login page).
+I created my own endpoint to host the API and then call it from my front end.
+(Finnhub API)
+- **Backend Provides Service Endpoints**: Success!
+Full CRUD Functionality is given through custom api endpoints (GET, PATCH, DELETE, POST)
+- **Your Frontend calls your Service Endpoints**: Success!
+Fetch is all over the place, sometimes using async and sometimes using .then